cotica/capstone/README.md

 The SVM regressor model performed the most poorly of the three, while Gradient Booster performed the most reliably, accounting for performance across both test and train.
-However, our Random Forest did the best, using the above metrics and is recommended for production, if we had to choose one.
+However, our Random Forest did the best on test, using the above metrics and is recommended for production, if we had to choose one.